 This is especially true in email marketing.
 Unlike social media posts or blog content, customers see their email inbox as a private space.
 Therefore, personalization is all the more critical.

-Yet, many marketers use no-reply email addresses in various ways, from automating contact form responses to full email marketing campaigns.
+Yet, many marketers use no-reply email addresses in various ways, from automating contact form responses to full email marketing messages campaigns.

 While these are helpful for the marketer — who wants to avoid a crammed inbox — they can harm your email marketing efforts and your general brand image at large.